Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - When you create a new public ip address for the load balancer, be sure to select **standard** under SKU, select the subscription
             - Also select **standard** for the SKU when creating a load balancer
             - Note that for Standard SKU an NSG will need to be created that has a white list of ips.
 In contrast, creation of NSG is optional for basic SKU, but required for standard
             - Likewise, add backend pool and add the VMs to the pool.
-Subsequently add a health probe like before
+Subsequently add a health probe like before as well as the load balancing rule